How Does NAD+ Become NADH? A Simple Explanation of the NAD+ to NADH Cycle

 Diet and Nutrition

-The body relies on certain nutrients, like vitamin B3 (niacin), to produce NAD+.
-Diets low in these precursors may limit NAD+ production and energy metabolism.
+The body relies on nutrients like vitamin B3 (niacin) to produce NAD+.
+Diets low in these precursors may limit NAD+ production.
+Conversely, fish, poultry, and green vegetables naturally contain precursors that help maintain levels.

 Stress and Lifestyle Factors